sunfishcode/design/TextFormat.md

 `br_table`s can have large numbers of labels, so this feature allows us to avoid very deep nesting in many cases.

+Note that when a label appears just before the closing `}`, it doesn't introduce a new block; it just provides a name for the enclosing block's label.

 ## Operators with special syntax